mazzzystar/tinymind/README.md

 ## How it works

-1. We create a public repo called "tinymind-blog" in your GitHub account.
+1. We create a public repo called `tinymind-blog` in your GitHub account.
 2. When you write anything on our webpage, it automatically commits to your `yourname/tinymind-blog` repo.
 3. This ensures a seamless way to create content and maintain data persistence.